genrl-apex/python-file-sharing/README.md

 file_type ENUM('html', 'php') NOT NULL
 )

-Once your database has been created and your table is set up you will need to upt the relevant database credentials into the db_config dictionary at the top of the connect_db.py file
+Once your database has been created and your table is set up you will need to put the relevant database credentials into the db_config dictionary at the top of the connect_db.py file